TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

      }
      marks {
        Testmark = TEXT
-       Testmark.value = This is replacing a simple marker in the HTML-code.
+       Testmark.value = This is replacing a simple marker in the HTML code.
      }
      workOnSubpart = DOCUMENT
    }